 - The long-term effects of damaged gut health

-This article by our friends at Jetson Probiotics explores the benefits of probiotics to mitigate the effects of antibiotics, and other ways to maintain gut health by taking care of your intestinal microbiome.
+This article is by our friends over at Jetson Probiotics.
+Keep reading to discover how probiotics can mitigate the effects of antibiotics alongside other ways to take care of your intestinal microbiome.

 ☝️DISCLAIMER☝This article is for informational purposes only.
 It is not intended to constitute or be a substitute for professional medical advice, diagnosis, or treatment.